craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Weapons/Weapons of Alaturmen.md

 ## Common Weave Patches
 ### Uniform Weapon Patches
-### Melee Weapon Patches
+#### Leeching (I - V)
+The weapon feeds on the blood of your enemies, and emboldens you to continue it's feeding.

+When you reduce a creature to 0 Hit Points using this weapon, you gain a number of Temporary Hit Points equal to your Proficiency Modifier plus the Patch's Power.

 #### Balanced (I - V)
 The weapon is magically balanced, providing additional accuracy and power to every attack made.

-When you make an Attack Roll or a Damage Roll with this weapon, add a number equal to the Patch Power to the Roll.
+When you make an Attack Roll or a Damage Roll with this weapon, add a number to the roll equal to the Patch's Power.
+### Melee Weapon Patches
 ### Ranged Weapon Patches
 ### Implement Patches